IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 ﻿# Work on
 * Record Videos
-	* How to use Resyumable Functions?
+	* How to use Resumable Functions?